-Portable applications must use $PL_free()$ to release strings returned by $PL_get_chars()$ using the BUF_MALLOC argument.
-Portable applications may use both $PL_malloc()$ and friends or malloc() and friends but should not mix these two sets of functions on the same memory.10 void PL_realloc(void mem, size_t size)
+Portable applications must use PL_free() to release strings returned by PL_get_chars() using the BUF_MALLOC argument.
+Portable applications may use both PL_malloc() and friends or malloc() and friends but should not mix these two sets of functions on the same memory.
+10 void PL_malloc(size_t bytes)